-The food you feed your cat is the single most important thing you can do for its health, happiness and wellbeing, so understanding cat food and nutrition is essential for a responsible cat owner.
+The food you feed your cat is the single most important thing you can do for its health, happiness and well-being, so understanding cat nutrition is essential for a responsible cat owner.

-The nutritional needs of any one individual cat can also be affected by its lifestyle (indoor or outdoor), its age or reproductive state (e.g. in-kitten or neutered).
-Cat foods are available which take these factors into account.
+The nutritional needs of any individual cat can also be affected by its lifestyle, so an indoor cat and an outdoor cat will have completely different requirements.
+Other factors that dictate a cat's nutritional requirements, such as it's age or reproductive state (e.g. in-kitten or neutered).

-Protein is an essential nutrient which helps the building of body tissues (including muscle), forms the basis for enzymes (substances needed for body function) and is involved in the prevention of disease.
+Protein is an essential nutrient in your cat's diet, which helps the building of body tissues (including muscle), forms the basis for enzymes (substances needed for body function) and is involved in the prevention of disease.

 Amino acids are the individual components that make up a protein.
-Cats have higher requirements for proteins and amino acids than dogs.
+When it comes to cat nutrition, cats have higher requirements for proteins and amino acids than dogs.
 Cats break down protein very rapidly and are unable to adapt when dietary supplies are low by reducing the rate of breakdown.

-The cat is very sensitive to developing a deficiency in the amino acid arginine.
-This amino acid is essential for metabolism and cats not only break it down quickly but are also unable to make their own.
-Arginine defieciency is more likely to become a problem if a low protein is fed because the arginine content is also likely to be low.
+Cats are very sensitive to developing a deficiency in the amino acid arginine.
+This amino acid is essential for metabolism, and cats not only break it down quickly but are unable to make their own.
+Arginine deficiency is more likely to become a problem if a low protein is fed because the arginine content is also likely to be low.

-Another important amino acid is taurine which is needed for eyesight, heart function, bile formation and reproduction in female cats.
-Cats are not able to make enough taurine themselves and rely on it being provided in food.
+Another essential amino acid for cats is taurine, which is needed for eyesight, heart function, bile formation and reproduction in female cats.
+Cats are not able to make enough taurine themselves and rely on it being provided in their food.
 Nearly all taurine comes from meat, poultry or shellfish, so cats should never be fed as vegetarians.

-Cats also need a dietary source of the essential fatty acid arachadonic acid as they are unable to make enough of their own.
-Arachadonic acid is found in animal fat sources only and is another reason why cats must not be fed as vegetarians.
+Cats also need a dietary source of the essential fatty acid arachidonic acid as they are unable to make enough of their own.
+Arachidonic acid is found in animal fat sources only and is another reason cats must not be fed as vegetarians.

 Niacin, or nicotinic acid, is a B-complex vitamin which, in dogs, can be made using the amino acid tryptophan.
 The enzyme system responsible for this conversion does not work well in cats and they also need much more of this vitamin than dogs.